-(Source: Working Together to Safeguard Children 2015 Appendix A pp 92-93, Keeping Children Safe in Education 2016 pp 11 para 35-40).
+(Source: Working Together to Safeguard Children and Keeping Children Safe in Education).

 In relation to adults, there is a different legislative and policy base for responding to their safeguarding needs including financial/material abuse or discrimination.
 However, most of the principles and procedures that apply are the same as those for safeguarding children and young people.
-In addition to the above categories and signs of abuse safeguarding action may be needed to protect children and learners from: